bio1ixir/blog/content/evi1haxor/post1.md

 One more important thing, apart from  random  assignment  of  pills that should be followed is that the people under study should have nearly same physique.
 That is important because the pill should affect them more or less equally.
 Otherwise unwanted dependent variables might arise that may ultimately spoil the studies, if not make them completely useless.
 Also, the study must be carried out under same conditions for all, again to minimise the dependent variables.

-The runners, after a month of study, showed say ×% increase in speed by control group, and +% increase in speed by the test group.
-It is of interest to note that figures × and + become finer and finer as we take more number of volunteers under study.
+The runners, after a month of study, showed say a% increase in speed by control group, and b% increase in speed by the test group.
+It is of interest to note that figures _a_ and _b_ become finer and finer as we take more number of volunteers under study.

 Then with these figures and experiment records, a subjective conclusion of your thesis should be filed and submitted to popular science journal for whole world to see!